 Fig. 3.
-Comparison of oxygen penetration between $O_2$ sutures and TGO therapy. (a) Schematic illustration of speculation for oxygen permeability through $O_2$ suture or TGO therapy in the gelatin hydrogel. (b) Schematic illustration of device to monitor oxygen diffusion through $O_2$ suture therapy.
+Comparison of oxygen penetration between O_2 sutures and TGO therapy. (a) Schematic illustration of speculation for oxygen permeability through O_2 suture or TGO therapy in the gelatin hydrogel. (b) Schematic illustration of device to monitor oxygen diffusion through O_2 suture therapy.
 Oxygen microelectrode was inserted at different positions of the gelatin hydrogel and sutures were inserted in the center of the gelatin hydrogel.
-Different positions (1, 2, 3, 4, 5, 6, 7) in gelatin hydrogel were defined using x and y, where x represents horizontal distance from $O_2$ suture and y represents vertical distance from gelatin-hydrogel surface. (c) Image of device to monitor oxygen diffusion through $O_2$ suture therapy. (d) Oxygen concentration curves for $O_2$ suture therapy at different positions of gelatin hydrogel. (e) Schematic illustration of device to monitor oxygen diffusion through TGO therapy.
-Gelatin hydrogel was placed in a container that was continuously filled with oxygen. (f) Image of device to monitor oxygen diffusion through TGO therapy. (g) Oxygen concentration curves for O2 harapy at different positions of gelatin hydrogel. (h) Changes of oxygen concentration at different depths of the gelatin hydrogel with the same x value 1 h post treatment. (i) Changes of oxygen concentration at different widths of the gelatin hydrogel with the same y value 1 h post treatment.
+Different positions (1, 2, 3, 4, 5, 6, 7) in gelatin hydrogel were defined using x and y, where x represents horizontal distance from O_2 suture and y represents vertical distance from gelatin-hydrogel surface. (c) Image of device to monitor oxygen diffusion through O_2 suture therapy. (d) Oxygen concentration curves for O_2 suture therapy at different positions of gelatin hydrogel. (e) Schematic illustration of device to monitor oxygen diffusion through TGO therapy. (g) Oxygen concentration curves for TGO therapy at different positions of gelatin hydrogel. (h) Changes of oxygen concentration (ΔO_2) at different depths of the gelatin hydrogel with the same x value 1 h post treatment. (i) Changes of oxygen concentration (ΔO_2) at different widths of the gelatin hydrogel with the same y value 1 h post treatment.
 Gelatin hydrogel was used as the simulated skin model. n = 3 in (h) and (i).

-of the oxygen concentration through $O_2$ sutures and TGO therapy, respectively (Fig. S1).
-The parameters used in the proposed model are listed in Table 1; the rate of $O_2$ suture-produced oxygen was calculated using Eq.
-(1).
-The oxygen production rates of the $O_2$ sutures and their exponential fitting curves are displayed in Fig. S6 in Appendix A. Representative points in the gelatin hydrogel were selected to validate the proposed model for predicting the evolution of the oxygen concentration (Figs. 4(a)-(c)).
-The predicted results agreed well with the experimental results obtained using $O_2$ sutures and TGO therapy, thus validating the reliability of the proposed simulation model.
+of the oxygen concentration through O_2 sutures and TGO therapy, respectively (Fig. S1).
+The parameters used in the proposed model are listed in Table 1 [31]; the rate of O_2 suture-produced oxygen was calculated using Eq.
+(3).
+The oxygen production rates of the O_2 sutures and their exponential fitting curves are displayed in Fig. S6 in Appendix A. Representative points in the gelatin hydrogel were selected to validate the proposed model for predicting the evolution of the oxygen concentration (Figs. 4(a)-(c)).
+The predicted results agreed well with the experimental results obtained using O_2 sutures and TGO therapy, thus validating the reliability of the proposed simulation model.

-$$y = -622.51 \exp\left(-\frac{x}{2387.76}\right) + 597.64 \tag{1}$$
+$$y = -622.51 \cdot \exp\left(-\frac{x}{2387.76}\right) + 597.64 \tag{3}$$